BrentGrammer/Docker-k8s-academind/Complex-Laravel-Example/README.md

   - Runs just the composer utility container to create a project with the compose command in the www/html folder that is bind mounted to our src folder on host machine in the php container config

-- Set .env with values from your env files (i.e. mysql.env)
+- Set .env in `src/.env` after generating the laravel project with values from your dependency env files (i.e. mysql.env)
   - **Do not use 127.0.0.1 for the DB_HOST!
 We just use `mysql` the name of the database service which docker translates to an IP of the container the mysql database is running, not our localhost.**

 # Start the app: